lmgal/LoRaMesh/README.md

 This library requires the [arduino-LoRa](https://github.com/sandeepmistry/arduino-LoRa) library to be installed first.

-### Arduino IDE
+### Using the Arduino IDE Library Manager (Coming Soon)

+This library is being prepared for submission to the Arduino Library Manager.

+### Install using ZIP Download

+1. First install the arduino-LoRa library:
+   - Open Arduino IDE
+   - Go to `Sketch` → `Include Library` → `Manage Libraries...`
-1. Install arduino-LoRa library first (Tools > Manage Libraries > Search "LoRa" by Sandeep Mistry)
+   - Search for "LoRa" by Sandeep Mistry and install it

+2. Install LoRaMesh library:
-2. Download this repository as a ZIP file
+   - Download this repository as a ZIP file:
+     - Click the green "Code" button on GitHub
+     - Select "Download ZIP"
-3. In Arduino IDE: Sketch > Include Library > Add .ZIP Library
+   - In Arduino IDE: `Sketch` → `Include Library` → `Add .ZIP Library...`
-4. Select the downloaded ZIP file
+   - Select the downloaded `LoRaMesh-main.zip` or `LoRaMesh-master.zip` file
+   - The library will be installed to your Arduino libraries folder

+3. Verify installation:
+   - Restart Arduino IDE
+   - Go to `File` → `Examples` → `LoRaMesh`
+   - You should see example sketches: BasicMeshNode, MeshGateway, MultiNodeDemo

 ### Manual Installation

-1. Install arduino-LoRa library
+1. Install arduino-LoRa library (see above)
+2. Download and extract this repository
-2. Copy the LoRaMesh folder to your Arduino libraries directory:
+3. Copy the entire LoRaMesh folder to your Arduino libraries directory:
    - Windows: `Documents\Arduino\libraries\`
    - macOS: `~/Documents/Arduino/libraries/`
    - Linux: `~/Arduino/libraries/`
+4. Restart Arduino IDE

 ## API Reference